-- C. The AS will schedule the functional capacity test and pre-employment physical with the medical provider. - D. The AS will email the location of testing facility to the candidate.

-- E. Should the candidate decline the conditional offer of employment prior to the evaluation, it is preferable that they provide that in writing to the manager - VI.
-Below are the steps once the AS has received the results from the functional capacity evaluation, pre-employment physical, and criminal background check: - A. The AS provides the evaluation and criminal background check results to the manager. - B. The manager then assesses the evaluation results to determine if candidate has passed the illegal substance screening and can physically perform the job functions. - C. If one of the following situations arises, the manager will discuss the situation with the Administrative Services Manager and General Manager.
-Additional guidance from the employment law attorney will be required before proceeding with the hire. - 1) An illegal substance is detected - 2) Physical conditions are found that limit or prevent performance of essential job function(s) - 3) The candidate has a criminal background - D. The manager shall receive approval from the General Manager before proceeding with the hire. - E. The AS will email the appropriate Employment Agreement template to the manager. - F. The manager will discuss and finalize the terms and conditions of employment with the candidate and prepare an Employment Agreement for signature between the General Manager and candidate. - G. The manager will give the AS an initial copy of the Agreement signed by the General Manager.
-The AS will create medical and personnel files for the new employee, and place a fully executed Agreement in the personnel. - H. The manager will notify all Agency employees via email prior to the arrival of the new employee, and coordinate with the AS to prepare for the new employee's first day of work. - V. Forms for use in conjunction with this policy can be found at: S:\Dept Human Resources\Recruitments\Recruitment Forms, Worksheets.
+- C. The AS will schedule the functional capacity test and pre-employment physical with the medical provider. - D. The AS will email the location of testing facility to the candidate. - E. Should the candidate decline the conditional offer of employment prior to the evaluation, it is preferable that they provide that in writing to the manager - VII.
+Below are the steps once the AS has received the results from the functional capacity evaluation, pre-employment physical, and criminal background check: - A. The AS provides the physical, evaluation, and criminal background check results to the manager. - B. The manager then assesses the evaluation results to determine if candidate has passed the illegal substance screening and can physically perform the job functions. - C. If one of the following situations arises, the manager will discuss the situation with the Administrative Services Manager and GM.
+Additional guidance from the employment law attorney will be required before proceeding with the hire. - 1) An illegal substance is detected - 2) Physical conditions are found that limit or prevent performance of essential job function(s) - 3) The candidate has a criminal background - D. The manager shall receive approval from the GM before proceeding with the hire. - E. The AS will email the appropriate Employment Agreement template to the manager.
+File location: S:\Dept Human Resources\Employment Agreements\TEMPLATES Employment Agreements - F. The manager will discuss and finalize the terms and conditions of employment with the candidate and prepare an Employment Agreement for signature between the GM and candidate.
+The employee start date will be at the beginning of a pay period. - G. The manager will give the AS an initial copy of the Agreement signed by the General Manager.
+The AS will create medical and personnel files for the new employee, and place a fully executed Agreement in the personnel. - H. The manager will notify all Agency employees via email prior to the arrival of the new employee, and coordinate with the AS to prepare for the new employee's first day of work.

 POLICY/PROCEDURE #: 52

 SECTION: ADMINISTRATIVE - HUMAN RESOURCES

 SUBJECT: Personnel Action Form (PAF)

-DATE: 08/11/2021
+DATE: 6/16/2025